AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/acxiom-prospect-suppression-enchancment.md

   * **Activation Skipped Rate Exceeded** - Issues an alert when the ratio of skipped records exceed 1% of all records.

 ## Data Governance Policy and Enforcement Action ##
-Option to select data governance policy  [alert overview](../../../data-governance/home.md)
+Option to select data governance policy  [data-governance overview](../../../data-governance/home.md)
 <br>  ![Data Governance policy](../../assets/catalog/advertising/acxiom/image-destination-governance.png)

 ## Audience Selection ##
 Selecting an audience defines what data will be selected from the datalike and posted.
-An audience would be defined for the account prior destination configuration [account definition](../../../segmentation/ui/account-audiences.md)
+An audience would be defined for the account prior destination configuration [account audiences](../../../segmentation/ui/account-audiences.md)
 <br>  ![Audience Selection](../../assets/catalog/advertising/acxiom/image-destination-audiences.png)